 E is for… Elbow

-OK so first let's get this out of the way, I fucking hate that Manchester scene shit from the 90s.
-The Madchester (spit) fucking tosh from such luminary bellends as Happy Mondays, Inspiral Carpets, James, The Charlatans, The Stone fucking Roses and that swaggering Gallagher prick can all fucking do one, alright?
+OK so first let's get this out of the way, I absolutely hate that Manchester scene crap from the 90s.
+The Madchester (spit) bloody tosh from such luminary bellends as Happy Mondays, Inspiral Carpets, James, The Charlatans, The Stone sodding Roses and that swaggering Gallagher penis can all do one, alright?
 (And no this isn't the embittered tirade of an erstwhile Blur fan… the winner of the Blur vs Oasis "war" of the mid 90s was clearly the far superior Pulp.)

 Right.
 But one very successful band from '90s Manchester (a fantastic place, by the way – I have no quarrel with the city) have been in my desert island discs for some time now, and that band is – as observant listeners will have gathered from the headline – Guy Garvey's long-serving troupe Elbow.

 This is by some margin the most mainstream of my 26 alphabetical selections (it is by the narrowest of whims that you are not currently reading about Swiss Celtic Folk Metal), and the reason for their inclusion is that it still dismays me how often I wax lyrical about them to people who can't name a single Elbow song, and despite my frothing I can see that they have already mentally moved on and aren't going to be checking them out any time soon, as they've already decided this band are not for them.

 So here is one band you have probably heard of, but maybe only in passing, and honestly that isn't how they work.
 Elbow are an album band, not a single band.
 You are unlikely to hear one song of theirs and immediately fall in love, but put an album on while there are no distractions – maybe while you commute, or do the washing up, say – and perhaps then Garvey's evocative lyrics and the band's emotive layered instrumentations will hopefully have a chance to take hold.